mmhenderson/wm_flex/README.md

     - We provide the fully pre-processed data in our OSF repository, so this code is not needed to reproduce our analyses, but it is provided here for convenience.
   - <b> MakeSamples </b>
     - Code to create "SampleFile" and "TimingFile" for each subject - these files are included in our OSF repository.
-    - Code to create "XX_SignalByTrial_XX" files for each subject and each task - these files need to be re-created by running the code here.
+    - Code to create "XX_SignalByTrial_XX" files for each subject and each task - these files need to be re-created by running the code here (get_trial_avg_signal_all.m)

 - <b> Analysis </b>
   - <b> AnalyzeBehavior </b>